Join Us

 Postdoctoral Researcher Roles

 The center offers a highly competitive, two-year postdoctoral position at LLNL.
-The fellowship is open to researchers working in all HED-related disciplines.
-Fellows are free to pursue their own research agenda under the guidance of a senior staff scientist who serves as a mentor.
-We invite you to find out more about this opportunity to pursue a postdoctoral fellowship in HED science by visiting our postdoctoral fellowship information page.
+The fellowship is open to researchers working in all HEDS-related disciplines.
+Fellows are free to pursue their own research agenda with guidance from a senior staff scientist mentor, while working in a collaborative, multidisciplinary environment with other LLNL researchers.
+Typically, one new fellowship is awarded each year.

 Faculty Research and Teaching Opportunities